-For over 130 years the house was inhabited by the one family and the contents of the house that they accumulated during this time are still in situ, which is something of a rarity.
-As a collection, they reflect the changing tastes and social habits from Victorian through to Edwardian times and for this reason, the house and collections are unique.
+For over 130 years the house was inhabited by the one family and the contents of the house are still in situ, which is something of great rarity.
+As a collection, the accumulation of items over time reflects the changing tastes and social habits from the Victorian to Edwardian era.
+For this reason, the house and its collection are incredibly unique.